Dave Taynor

-Dave Taynor is an American football coach.
-He is the head football coach at Sidney High School in Sidney, Ohio, a position he has held since the 2023 season.
+Dave Taynor is an American college football coach.
+He is the associate head football coach and offensive coordinator for Defiance College, positions he has held since 2025.
+Before that, he was the head football coach at Sidney High School in Sidney, Ohio, a position he has held since the 2023 season.
 Taynor served as the head football coach at his alma mater, Urbana University in Urbana, Ohio from 2008 to 2014 and Lock Haven University of Pennsylvania in Lock Haven, Pennsylvania from 2015 to 2019.